-In accordance with the Treasury Management Strategy, by actively managing its investments, the Council earned interest and investment income of £3.8 million against a budget of £1.8 million.
-Of this income, £0.7 million represents dividends accumulated on the Council's unit trust holdings, which are distributed as additional units.
-The remaining income will fund revenue expenditure during 2023/24.
+In accordance with the Treasury Management Strategy, by actively managing its investments, the Council earned interest and investment income of £2.1 million against a budget of £0.4 million.
+In accordance with the Council's Medium-Term Financial Plan (MTFP) income from interest on investments is applied in year to support the revenue account.

-Further details on treasury management for 2022/23 were provided in an outturn report for consideration in December 2023 by the Joint Audit and Governance Committee and Cabinet, and by Council in January 2024.
+Further details on treasury management for 2022/23 that will be provided in an outturn report to be considered in November 2023 by the Joint Audit and Governance Committee and Cabinet, and by Council in December 2023.